 Just be careful to use the information you gain about others to help them and the team, rather than using it against them.
 Part of emotional intelligence is meeting people where they are and figuring out how to work with them for the best result.

 A Myers and Briggs or Enneagram personality test doesn't rate or even definitively predict your emotional intelligence.
 That’s because they are separate things, and no particular personality type is necessarily associated with high or low emotional intelligence.
-Also, personality type doesn’t usually change dramatically, but anyone, whatever their personality type, can consciously choose to work on and increase their EI.
+Also, personality type doesn’t usually change dramatically, but anyone, whatever their personality type, can consciously choose to work on and increase their EQ.

 Taking an Emotional Intelligence test is a better approach.
-Rather than measure your broad personality, these tests will measure your EI in core areas.
-Truity's new EQ quiz measures your EI in five key areas so you can understand how well you manage your own emotions, communicate your experiences, and relate to others.
-Take the free test here - the results will give you information about yourself that you can use in your efforts to increase your emotional intelligence.
+Rather than measure your broad personality, these tests will measure your EQ in core areas.
+Truity's new EQ quiz measures your EQ in five key areas so you can understand how well you manage your own emotions, communicate your experiences, and relate to others.
+Take the free test here — the results will give you information about yourself that you can use in your efforts to increase your emotional intelligence.